 The Patient Care Program is led by our Professional Nurse in the capacity of Nursing Services Manager who oversees 2 teams:

-- 1 x Staff Nurse and 12 Home-based Caregivers who provide house to house care and support to people living with HIV & AIDS, TB, Cancer and Motor Neuron Disease.
+- 1 x Nursing Staff and 12 Home-based Caregivers who provide house to house care and support to people living with HIV & AIDS, TB, Cancer and Motor Neuron Disease.

 - 1 x Supervisor, 1 Data Capturer and a group of 3 Counsellors on the HTS program.
-This team provides HIV and TB Awareness, Counselling and testing services in 10 semi-rural towns in the Dr Beyers Naude District Municipality.
+This team provides HIV and TB Awareness, Counselling and testing services in the Dr Beyers Naude District Municipality.

 Psychosocial services, including bereavement counselling and referrals to relevant specialists and/or government departments, is provided by our Nursing personnel.